axonasif/dotsh/README.md

 > Defaults to `true`.

+> Gitpod only.

-> Setting this to `false` will cause it to skip launching your local terminal emulator via the `ssh://` protocol.
+> Setting this to `false` will cause it to skip launching your local terminal emulator via the `ssh://` protocol on Gitpod.

 ---